schonlau/hammock-stata/README.md

 GitHub (**v1.25**):

 ```
-net install alluvial, from("https://raw.githubusercontent.com/schonlau/hammock-stata/main/installation/") replace
+net install hammock, from("https://raw.githubusercontent.com/schonlau/hammock-stata/main/installation/") replace
 ```

-If you have these packages installed, you can check for updates: `ado update, update`.
+If you have the hammock package installed, you can check for updates: `ado update, update`.

 ## Syntax